bitcraze/bitcraze-website/src/products/color-led-deck.md

 Add vibrant illumination and visual feedback to your flights with the Crazyflie Color LED Deck.
 Equipped with one powerful WRGB LED, it allows you to create bright, full-color lighting effects or status indicators directly from your Crazyflie firmware.
 Available in top- and bottom-mounted versions, the Color LED Deck is visible from the sides and perfect for experimentation, signaling, or simply lighting up your drone in style.

+Follow the {% id_link getting-started-color-led-deck %} user guide to set up and test your Color LED deck.

 {% endrow_text %}
 {% row_links %}